xavierloos/github-collaboration-lab-test-london-fe-061118/README.md

 the steps, you should see that more and more of the tests pass, until all tests have been completed.

-**Note:** You must be in the parente folder of this lesson to run the tests, so if, during the instructions, you navigate into a new folder, make sure to use `cd ..` until you're back in the `git-remote-code-along` folder before running `learn`.
+**Note:** You must be in the parent folder of this lesson to run the tests, so if, during the instructions, you navigate into a new folder, make sure to use `cd ..` until you're back in the `git-remote-code-along` folder before running `learn`.